 Of course, the name of the monitor in the script needs to match perfectly the name given in the Monitor Center.

-PsychoPy can also store and use information about the gamma correction required for your monitor.
-If you have a Spectrascan PR650 (other devices will hopefully be added) you can perform an automated calibration in which PsychoPy will measure the necessary gamma value to be applied to your monitor.
+PsychoPy® can also store and use information about the gamma correction required for your monitor.
+If you have a Spectrascan PR650, PR655/PR670, Minolta LS100/LS110 or a CRS ColorCAL you can perform an automated calibration in which PsychoPy® will measure the necessary gamma value to be applied to your monitor.
 Alternatively this can be added manually into the grid to the right of the Monitor Center.
-To run a calibration, connect the PR650 via the serial port and, immediately after turning it on press the Find PR650 button in the Monitor Center.
+To run a calibration, connect the photometer via the serial port and, immediately after turning it on press the Get Photometer button in the Monitor Center.

-Note that, if you don’t have a photometer to hand then there is a method for determining the necessary gamma value psychophysically included in PsychoPy (see gammaMotionNull and gammaMotionAnalysis in the demos menu).
+Note that, if you don’t have a photometer to hand then there is a method for determining the necessary gamma value psychophysically included in PsychoPy® (see gammaMotionNull and gammaMotionAnalysis in the coder demos menu, under “experiment control”).